escherpad/luna-saga/README.md

 3. [x] `apply` effect (`call` alias)
 3. [x] `select` effect
 4. [x] `delay` helper function
+1. [x] finish on `fork`, because `call` does not allow async start of process
+2. [x] refactor call (and apply code).
+Difference is that call (and apply) do not return `processId`. because they finish right away synchronously.
+On the other hand, `fork` returns a processId that could be used to cancel the task.
+3. [x] All new processes are attached to a parent's `childProcesses`.
+4. [x] properly handle child process completion.
+Use `finally` operator to catch both error and completion, remove child process from parent without double complete the process.

 ## Saga Helpers, Effects, and Flow helpers (Updated Below!)